Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 #### Risks

 **Low Program Utilisation Rate:** Low participation in the program due to a lack of awareness or unwillingness to participate, caused by high costs or low accessibility.
-The reduction in Australian bulk billing providers (Attwooll, 2024) mean increases in out-of-pocket expenses for healthcare screenings and may lead to resistance in policyholders undertaking preventative health screenings.
+The reduction in Australian bulk billing providers mean increases in out-of-pocket expenses for healthcare screenings and may lead to resistance in policyholders undertaking preventative health screenings.

 **Changes to Mortality Rates:** External events such as government interventions and pandemics may affect the mortality rates underpinning the pricing of the proposed incentive program.
 For example, the COVID-19 pandemic led to excess mortality, whereas government interventions to ban vaping or smoking may lead to lighter mortality experience.